10 STEPS TO BUYING A HOME

 Make an offer

 If you know you’ve found the right property, you may need to act fast depending on market conditions.
-Trust your Realtor to prepare and present your offer to the seller in the best possible light.
+We prepare and present your offer to the seller in the best possible light.

 Get an inspection

-This is your best chance to have your property’s systems and structure evaluated.
+This is a chance to have the property’s systems and structure evaluated.
 An experienced professional is worth every penny.
 And you may want to add a home warranty to cover appliances and systems that could break down up to a year after you close.

 Funds due at closing

-For your security, Edina Realty Title recommends a cashier’s check as the method of payment for funds necessary at closing.
+For your security, we recommend a cashier’s check as the method of payment for funds necessary at closing.
 Edina Realty Title will send closing information within your personal closing site.

 Meet with a mortgage consultant and get pre-approved for a loan.
-Ask your Realtor to recommend a loan officer or contact Edina Realty Mortgage for the mortgage consultant nearest you.
+We have a few loan officers that we recommend, or contact Edina Realty Mortgage for the mortgage consultant nearest you.

 Start your home search on edinarealty.com.
-Once you find homes that meet your criteria, tour several of them in person so you can be comfortable with what’s on the market.
+Once you find homes that meet your criteria, we will tour several them in person so you can be comfortable with what’s on the market.
 Then make your selection.

 Do a walkthrough

-Shortly before closing, do a final walkthrough of the house to make sure everything you thought was included in the purchase agreement has remained on the property.
+Shortly before closing, we will do a final walkthrough of the house to make sure everything you thought was included in the purchase agreement has remained on the property.